Drawing, Designs for Teapot, Trays and Salt Shaker, ca. 1928

 Drawing, Designs for Teapot, Trays and Salt Shaker, ca. 1928; Designed by Ilonka Karasz (American, b.
 Hungary, 1896–1981); USA; graphite on tracing paper; 35.7 x 42.8 cm (14 1/16 x 16 7/8 in.); Museum purchase from General Acquisitions Endowment Fund; 2006-16-2

-In addition to Ilonka Karasz, Works from the Collection, this object was previously on display as part of the exhibition Looking Forward/ Looking Back: Recent Acquisitions in 20th- and 21st-Century Design.
+This object was previously on display as a part of the exhibitions Ilonka Karasz, Works from the Collection and Looking Forward/ Looking Back: Recent Acquisitions in 20th- and 21st-Century Design.